 - The PAC shall elect the National Vice Presidents.

-Secretary-General: The Secretary-General of the Party shall be elected or chosen unanimously in the manner of the election for the President and during the National Council in the National Convention and for a period of three years for the first time and then subsequently every two years.
+- The Secretary-General of the Party shall be elected or chosen as per rules in the manner of the election for the Co-Presidents and during the National Council in the National Convention and for a period of two years.

-- If Secretary General is not elected or chosen unanimously, then the secret ballot shall be resorted to and the candidate obtaining highest number of votes shall be declared as Secretary-General by the Returning Officer.
+- If the Secretary-General is not elected or chosen as per rules, then another round of the secret ballot shall be resorted to and the candidate obtaining the highest number of votes shall be declared as Secretary-General by the Returning Officer.

-- The Secretary-General shall be primarily responsible for conducting Party’s activities in tandem with the President and the PAC.
+- The Secretary-General shall be primarily responsible for conducting Party’s activities in tandem with the Co-Presidents and the PAC.

-- Each action of the Secretary-General shall have the concurrence of the President.
+- Each action of the Secretary-General shall have the concurrence of the Co-Presidents.

 - In case of any disagreement, the PAC shall take the final decision with minimum two-thirds majority.

-- Secretary General shall shoulder the responsibility of distribution of work among the National General Secretaries.
+- The Secretary-General shall shoulder the responsibility of distribution of work among the National General Secretaries.

-- Secretary-General shall apprise the President and the PAC, from time to time, about the assigned works and performance of the National General Secretaries.
+- Secretary-General shall apprise the Co-Presidents and the PAC, from time to time, about the assigned works and performance of the National General Secretaries.

-- Secretary General shall evaluate the performance of all National General Secretaries, International Secretary and National Secretaries.
-They shall present detailed reports on Party’s activities in the meetings of National Council/National Executive, the PAC and the National Convention convened as per the rules of the Party.
+- Secretary-General shall evaluate the performance of all National General Secretaries, International Co-Secretaries and National Secretaries.
+They shall present detailed reports on Party’s activities in the meetings of National Council/National Executive Committee, the PAC and the National Convention convened as per the rules of the Party.
 In such reports, pan-India activities of the Party shall need to reflect.

 - Secretary-General shall be one of the three Signatories as regards the financial/monetary matters/issues of the Party.

-National Spokespersons: The maximum number of the National Spokespersons shall be seven.
-The Spokespersons shall be chosen by the PAC unanimously or with 2/3rd majority vote.
+- The maximum number of the National Spokespersons shall be eight, including the Chief Spokesperson.
+All the Spokespersons shall be chosen by the PAC unanimously or with two-thirds majority vote.

 - Spokespersons shall interact with the media and general public on the ideology, principles, policies, programmes, decisions, etc, of the Party.

-- Spokespersons shall consult the President or the Secretary-General or both before making any public comment or statement particularly on controversial issues.
+- Spokespersons shall consult the Co-Presidents or the Secretary-General or both before making any public comment or statement particularly on controversial issues.

 - If performance of any of the National Spokesperson is not found satisfactory, the PAC shall have the authority to remove them from the post with two-thirds majority vote.
 This shall not mean removal of the Spokesperson in question from the PAC as well.

-International Secretary: The Party shall have an International Secretary with the responsibility to ensure cohesive dialogues, coordination and contacts with the Green parties and organisations world over.
+- The Party shall have two International Co-Secretaries (female and male/other) with the responsibility to ensure cohesive dialogues, coordination and contacts with the Green parties and organisations the world over.

-- International Secretary shall be well-versed in Party’s ideology, principles, policies and Green politics from local to global levels.
+- International Co-Secretaries shall be well-versed in Party’s ideology, principles, policies and Green politics from local to global levels.

-- International Secretary shall have the status of General Secretary.
+- International Co-Secretaries shall have the status of General Secretaries.

-- International Secretary shall be an automatic member of the PAC.
+- One of the two International Co-Secretaries shall be an automatic member of the PAC.

-National General Secretaries: The maximum number of Party’s General Secretaries shall be eleven.
-They shall be appointed by the Secretary General in consultation with the PAC with at least two-thirds majority vote.
+- The maximum number of Party’s General Secretaries shall be eleven.
+They shall be appointed by the Secretary-General in consultation with the PAC with at least two-thirds majority vote.

 - National General Secretaries shall be in-charge of different states and remain in regular contact and coordination with the concerned state office bearers.